vrothberg/lima-fedora-bootc/README.md

 $ limactl start fedora-bootc
 ```

 Now you are ready to SSH into the container via `limactl shell fedora-bootc`.
-The $HOME of your Mac user is mounted into `/var/myhome`.
-Other Lima "templates" such as Fedora and Ubuntu mount the user's $HOME to `/Users/` but since bootc filesystem is read-only, we mount $HOME to the writable `/var`.